Mrs Merton and Malcolm: Reception

 The show achieved very good figures for a new sitcom, but the critical reception was generally hostile because of the manchild character, Malcolm.
 Time Out magazine described it as "possibly the most disturbing show on television".
 This critical reaction took the writers aback.
+Tony Hayman of the TV Times concisely stated" what the hell is this bollocks?"

 The writers insisted that their intention was simply to create an absurd situation for comic effect, but some critics took Malcolm to be a semi-serious depiction of mental illness or a sufferer of infantilism, and others suggested that there was something incestuous about the relationship between Malcolm and his mother.

 Mrs Merton also dominates her invalid husband, who is completely bedridden and mute, and so barely exists as a character except as a lump under some bedsheets.
 Her one-sided conversations with him give the impression that his condition suits her lifestyle perfectly well.
 On Malcolm's birthday she says, "It's days like this I wish your father wasn't bedridden!"
 Malcolm is also quite unmoved by his father's condition; he has a go on the bouncy castle at the funeral.
 The only way it affects him is that it reminds him of when his pet hamster died.
 This aspect of the programme, combined with the lack of a laughter track (still relatively unusual for a UK sitcom at the time), caused some critics to regard the show as unbearably bleak.

 As a result of the critical fallout, the writers decided to focus instead on a second series of their other creation, The Royle Family, which was far better received by both critics and audiences.
 A planned Christmas special episode was abandoned before the original run had finished.